Interrobang: Application

-Writers using informal language may use several alternating question marks and exclamation marks for even more emphasis; however, this is regarded as poor style in formal writing.
+Writers using informal language may use several alternating question marks and exclamation marks for even more emphasis.
+However, this is regarded as poor style in formal writing.

 History

-Historically, writers have used multiple punctuation marks to end a sentence expressing surprise and question.
+Historically, writers have used multiple consecutive punctuation marks to end a sentence expressing both surprise and question.

 Invention

-American Martin K. Speckter (1915 – February 14, 1988) conceptualized the interrobang in 1962.
+American Martin K. Speckter (June 14, 1915 – February 14, 1988) conceptualized the interrobang in 1962.
 As the head of an advertising agency, Speckter believed that advertisements would look better if copywriters conveyed surprised rhetorical questions using a single mark.
 He proposed the concept of a single punctuation mark in an article in the magazine TYPEtalks.
 Speckter solicited possible names for the new character from readers.
-Contenders included exclamaquest, QuizDing, rhet, and exclarotive, but he settled on interrobang.
+Contenders included exclamaquest, and exclarotive, but he settled on interrobang.
 He chose the name to reference the punctuation marks that inspired it: interrogatio is Latin for "rhetorical question" or "cross-examination"; bang is printers' slang for the exclamation mark.
 Graphic treatments for the new mark were also submitted in response to the article.

 Early interest

 In 1965, Richard Isbell created the Americana typeface for American Type Founders and included the interrobang as one of the characters.
 In 1968, an interrobang key was available on some Remington typewriters.
 In the 1970s, replacement interrobang keycaps and typefaces were available for some Smith-Corona typewriters.

-The interrobang was in vogue for much of the 1960s; the word interrobang appeared in some dictionaries, and the mark was used in magazine and newspaper articles.
+The interrobang was in vogue for much of the 1960s; the word interrobang appeared in some dictionaries, and the mark was used in some magazine and newspaper articles.